The eyes will give you away, most every time.

 Sure, we all need to be masked up for holiday shopping this year, but customer service is still important.
 And so are facial expressions.

-On a recent visit to a foodservice business, I was overwhelmed by the vast menu options - even though I had recently looked at them online in advance to get some idea of what I'd like.
+On a recent visit to a food service business, I was overwhelmed by the vast menu options – even though I had recently looked at them online in advance to get some idea of what I'd like on the first visit.

 It was the middle of the afternoon.